jeftegoes/AwsOverview/Compute/README.md

 - High Availability usually goes **hand in hand with Horizontal Scaling**.
 - High availability means running your application / system in at least 2 data centers (== Availability Zones).
 - The goal of high availability is to survive a data center loss (disaster).
-- The high availability can be passive (for RDS Multi AZ for example).
+- The high availability can be passive (for RDS Multi-AZ for example).
 - The high availability can be active (for horizontal scaling).

 ## 3.4.
 High Availability and Scalability for EC2